Let’s do a quick test: list every emotion you can recall without searching anywhere or asking anyone.

-In this post, I give you an ultimate list of 300+ emotions from A to Z from around the world.
+In this post, I give you an ultimate 300+ emotion words from A to Z from around the world.

 Every day, you experience a wide range of emotions you aren’t even aware of (yes, even as an adult).
-Recognizing different emotions builds up your emotional intelligence which is the key skill you need to thrive in the world.
+Recognizing different types of emotions and facial expressions build up your emotional intelligence which is the key skill you need to thrive in the world.

 According to Lisa Feldman Barrett, author of the book How Emotions Are Made, recognizing different emotions builds emotional granularity, which means being able to construct precise emotional experiences.

 The benefits of building emotional granularity are immense: